 Uniform school dress is to be observed at all times, both to and from school, and throughout the school day, unless other instructions have been given from the school office.
-Students should leave in full uniform (exceptions must be in writing from the administration).
-SSCCA attempts to set the highest possible standards in academic and moral conduct.
-Neatness and personal hygiene are required at all times.
-Clothing must be clean, without stains, tears mended, buttons replaced.
-Shoes must be closed toed, closed back with a non-skid sole that will not mark the gym floor, and should be clean and in good repair.
-Pants must be worn outside the shoe and not tucked in.
+Students should leave in full uniform (exceptions must be in writing from the administration).SSCCA attempts to set the highest possible standards in academic and moral conduct.
+Neatness and personal hygiene are encouraged at all times.
+Clothing must be clean, tears mended, buttons replaced.
+Shoes should be clean and in good repair.
+Shoes must be closed toed, closed back and ankle length with a non-skid sole that will not mark the gym floor.
 No boots or Uggs of any kind are allowed.